-- 1. Choose Apple menu \ > System Preferences, then click Displays =. - 2.
-Click Universal Control (or if you have multiple displays, click Display Settings, then click Universal Control). - 3.
-Do one of the following: - Turn off all Universal Control connections: Deselect the "Allow your cursor and keyboard to move between any nearby Mac or iPad" checkbox. - Prevent a connection when moving the pointer to the edge of the screen: Deselect the "Push through the edge of a display to connect to a nearby Mac or iPad" checkbox.
+macOS 12.3 to 12.5: Choose Apple menu > System Preferences, click Displays then click Universal Control.

+2. Do one of the following:

+- Turn off all Universal Control connections: Deselect the "Allow your pointer and keyboard to move between any nearby Mac or iPad" checkbox. - Prevent a connection when moving the pointer to the edge of the screen: Deselect the "Push through the edge of a display to connect to a nearby Mac or iPad" checkbox.
-To prevent connecting your iPad keyboard and mouse or trackpad to your Mac, on iPad go to Settings

-Seneral > AirPlay & Handoff, then turn off Cursor and Keyboard.
+To prevent connecting your iPad keyboard and mouse or trackpad to your Mac, on iPad go to Settings > General > AirPlay & Handoff, then turn off Cursor and Keyboard.